 The Get Started! allowance assists participants who move from Employment and Income Assistance to work with a one-time payment to help with job-related expenses.
-In 2011/12, 305 participants received the Get Started! allowance.
+In 2012/13, 340 participants received the Get Started! allowance.

-The Rewarding Volunteers benefit provides persons with disabilities on income assistance and who do volunteer work with extra monthly support.
-The benefit will encourage and reward volunteerism and cover related costs.
-In 2011/12, the Rewarding Volunteers Benefit was paid out to approximately 522 participants per month for people volunteering 8 times or more per month, and the Partial Rewarding Volunteers Benefit was paid out to approximately 179 participants per month for people who volunteer 4-7 times per month.
+In 2012/13, the Rewarding Volunteers Benefit was paid out to approximately 579 participants per month for people volunteering 8 times or more per month, and the Partial Rewarding Volunteers Benefit was paid out to approximately 191 participants per month for people who volunteer 4-7 times per month.